25 Things You Didn’t Know About Studying Engineering

 17. You must have problem-solving skills

-One way to demonstrate inclination for engineering is by approaching everything you do in school from a problem-solving standpoint.
-Do you go to class to get good grades and work for a multinational company, or is your intention to gain knowledge to help solve problems in future?
+One way to demonstrate an inclination for engineering is by approaching everything you do in school from a problem-solving standpoint.
+Do you go to class to get good grades and work for a multinational company, or is your intention to gain knowledge to help solve problems in the future?
 Those with the latter mindset to engineering studies perform better than the former.

 19. Every little project you engage in matters